-If you plan to use mod_wsgi in embedded mode on Windows or with the MPM worker on Linux, then you'll even need version 0.3.4 or greater (see ?#10675 for details).
+If you plan to use mod_wsgi in embedded mode on Windows or with the MPM worker on Linux, then you will need version 3.4 or greater.
+See 2#10675 for details.

 Getting Trac to work nicely with SSPI and 'Require Group'